Humanist Mutual Aid Network: Projects

-HuMAN provides about $100,000 a year for humanitarian aid projects.
+Humanist Mutual Aid Network provides about $100,000 a year for humanitarian aid projects.
 In addition to founding and supporting several humanist schools and orphanages in Uganda, HuMAN has funded sixteen humanist clinics that provided free medicine, works to dispel belief in witch doctors in superstitious communities, and distributes sanitary pads (AFRIPads) in Africa, India, and Nepal.
-HuMAN has partnered with women's collectives and LGBTQ organizations to emphasize equality and provide sex education, family planning, and birth control.
+HGC has partnered with women's collectives and LGBTQ organizations to emphasize equality and provide sex education, family planning, and birth control.